ansible/ansible/docs/docsite/rst/user_guide/playbooks_advanced_syntax.rst

 Unsafe or raw strings
 =====================

-By using a data type called ``unsafe`` that blocks templating, Ansible stops malicious users from abusing Jinja2 templates to execute arbitrary code on target machines.
+When handling values returned by lookup plugins, Ansible uses a data type called ``unsafe`` to block templating.
+Marking data as unsafe prevents malicious users from abusing Jinja2 templates to execute arbitrary code on target machines.
 The Ansible implementation ensures that unsafe values are never templated.
 It is more comprehensive than escaping Jinja2 with ``{% raw %} ... {% endraw %}`` tags.

-Ansible lets you use the same ``unsafe`` data type in variables you define, to prevent templating errors and information disclosure.
+You can use the same ``unsafe`` data type in variables you define, to prevent templating errors and information disclosure.
 You can mark values supplied by :ref:`vars_prompts<unsafe_prompts>` as unsafe.
 You can also use ``unsafe`` in playbooks.
 The most common use cases include passwords that allow special characters like ``{`` or ``%``, and JSON arguments that look like templates but should not be templated.
 For example:

 .. code-block:: yaml